 Grids can be designed around several styles.
 In this post, I am showing a proportional geometric grid that is based on subdivisions of the book dimensions.
 The German designer Paul Renner described a similar process in his book Die Kunst der Typographie, published in 1948.
 The grid here is 18 X 18 for each page, or 36 X 18 for a spread.
 Note that the diagonal lines intersect each division.

 Below is the text box stretched out over the grid.
-This particular book is over 400 pages long, so I wanted the text box to not get sucked into the gutter.
+This particular book is over 400 pages long, so I wanted the text box not to get sucked into the gutter.
 There is also plenty of space at the top and bottom for headers and page numbers, and ample space on the outside edges for thumbs.

 Next, I estimated the approximate leading and type size that I wanted to use.
 I then subdivided the grid units until I found the right match.
 In this instance, 2 units divided by 5 created the ideal leading for the type size.
 Digital typefaces allow this style of grid to really shine because the typefaces can be scaled to any size, into the thousandths if need be.
 Note that the baselines split every other grid line, adding a touch of the expressive to the geometric by both keeping with the grid and breaking it at set intervals.